hackclub/jobs/directory/club-operations-lead.md

 ## APPLY HERE: https://hack.af/club-ops-lead-apply

-**TO LEARN MORE,** feel free to contact our search partner, Charlene Wallace, at charlene@charlenewallace.com, for a confidential exploratory conversation.
+TO LEARN MORE,feel free to contact our search partner, Charlene Wallace, at charlene@charlenewallace.com, for a confidential exploratory conversation.